Risk Factors

 We may be exposed to product liability claims and claims regarding marketing of products and may not be able to obtain or maintain adequate product liability insurance and some claims may not be covered by insurance.

 Our business exposes us to potential product liability risks, which are inherent in the testing, manufacturing, marketing and sale of pharmaceutical products, and in particular opioid products.
 Manufacturers and distributors of prescription opioid medications, are the subject of lawsuits and have received subpoenas and other requests for information from various state and local government agencies regarding the sales and marketing of opioid medications.
-While we would not expect to be implicated in any such action or investigations, since our business is focused on abuse deterrence, there can be no assurance that we will not be so implicated.
 Product liability claims or marketing related claims might be made by patients, health care providers or others that sell or consume our products or insurance companies that insure those affected by our products.
 These claims may be made even with respect to those products that possess regulatory approval for commercial sale.
-We currently have clinical trial product liability insurance on a claims-made basis for our subject clinical trials and have product liability insurance for the Nexafed® and Oxaydo® products.
+We currently have clinical trial product liability insurance on a claims-made basis for our subject clinical trials and have product liability insurance for the Nexafed and Oxaydo products.
+Our product liability insurance may not cover claims against products sold by our predecessor company, Halsey Drug Co., which were discontinued over 20 years ago.
 This coverage may not be adequate to cover any product liability claims.
 Product liability coverage and other insurance is expensive.
 In the future, we may not be able to maintain such product liability insurance or other insurance at a reasonable cost or in sufficient amounts to protect us against losses due to product liability claims or other claims.
 In addition our insurance may not cover certain marketing related claims and excludes certain products from product liability coverage.
-See litigation discussed below under “Item 3.
-Legal Proceedings” of this report.
 Any claims that are not covered by product liability insurance or other insurance could have a material adverse effect on our business, financial condition and results of operations.

 We face significant competition, which may result in others developing or commercializing products before or more successfully than we do.